-- Electric energy efficiency acquisition achieved during 2022 will contribute to the biennial savings acquisition for EIA compliance, which will complete its seventh biennium at the end of 2023.1 - A final evaluation of the electric programs deployed during 2022 and 2023 will be initiated prior to the end of 2023 in order to meet the June 1, 2024, filing deadline in Washington. - The evaluation will provide energy efficiency acquisition results with 90 percent precision with a 10 percent confidence interval.
-Discrete measures may be represented by reduced precision and wider confidence - such as 80 percent with a 20 percent confidence interval - but must support the required portfolio criteria of 90 percent/10 percent. - This planning document will not be construed as pre-approval by the Washington or Idaho Commissions. - Evaluation resources will be identified through the development of the 2022 evaluation work plan in conjunction with the independent, third-party evaluator.
-Primary segments will include: - Residential The impact analysis will consider the portfolio of measures provided to residential customers during the program year.
-Evaluation effort will be focused on measures that contribute significant portfolio savings and allow consolidation and grouping of similar measures to facilitate the evaluation. - Low-Income and Named Communities For the impact analysis, billing analysis on the census of measures, including conversions, will be conducted.
-In addition, a comparison group, possibly consisting of Low-Income Home Energy Assistance Program (LIHEAP) or Low-Income Rate Assistance Program (LIRAP) participants, may be incorporated into the analysis if possible. - Commercial/Industrial Interviews of Avista staff and third-party implementers will be conducted, along with customer surveys, tracking databases, marketing materials, and quality assurance documents. - A process evaluation report will be delivered as part of the 2022 Energy Efficiency Annual Conservation Report, which addresses program considerations for that program year.
+- The impact analysis will consider the portfolio of measures provided to residential customers during the program year.
+Evaluation effort will be focused on measures that contribute significant portfolio savings and allow consolidation and grouping of similar measures to facilitate the evaluation. - Low-Income and Named Communities - For the impact analysis, billing analysis on the census of measures, including conversions, will be conducted.
+In addition, a comparison group, possibly consisting of Low-Income Home Energy Assistance Program (LIHEAP) or Low-Income Rate Assistance Program (LIRAP) participants, may be incorporated into the analysis if possible. - o Commercial/Industrial - Interviews of Avista staff and third-party implementers will be conducted, along with customer surveys, tracking databases, marketing materials, and quality assurance documents. - A process evaluation report will be delivered as part of the 2022 Energy Efficiency Annual Conservation Report, which addresses program considerations for that program year.

+IV.
 External EM&V Budget for Evaluations